emma-x1/emma-x1.github.io/index.md

 - learning and building tech that I think is a net positive

 ## This is what I'm passionate about:
-- "Sparkly" people and changemakers
+- Sparkly people and changemakers
 - Machine learning and neural networks
 - Extracting stories from data
 - Running